benoitc/couchdbproxy/README.md

 ### some cool features

-There are cool url rewriting offered by couchdbproxy that allow yu to access easily on a database or a couchapp.
+There are cool url rewriting offered by couchdbproxy that allows you to access easily on a database or a couchapp.
 Ex :

 if `benoitc` user has a database `blog` on its node, you can access it with the url `http://blog.benoitc.couchdbproxy.dev:8000`.
-If now has put in this db a couchapp named `myblog` too, yo can also access to it with the url `http://myblog.blog.benoitc.couchdbproxy.dev:8000` .
+If ther is a couchapp in this database named `myblog`, you can also access to it with the url `http://myblog.blog.benoitc.couchdbproxy.dev:8000` .

-Now imagine you have a domain name call `benoitc.local` and want to access to the the couchapp myblog in blog db from benoitc's couchdb node.
-You could do it easyly by pointing benoitc.local to your couchdbproxy IP and add an alias :
+Now imagine, you have a domain name called `benoitc.local` and want to access to the the couchapp `myblog` in `blog` db from benoitc's couchdb node.
+You could do it easily by pointing benoitc.local to your couchdbproxy IP and add an alias :

     ./couchdbproxy.py add_alias http://127.0.0.1:5984 node0 benoitc.local 5985 /blog/_design/myblog